COVID vaccinations: questions and answers about the rollout in North Yorkshire

 Who should I contact to arrange a vaccination?

 You don’t have to do anything.
 You will be contacted by the NHS and invited for a vaccine when the time comes.
 No-one will be left out.
-The invitation may be from your local GP surgery inviting you to attend a GP-led vaccination site in your area, or from the NHS, inviting you to make an appointment at one of the larger vaccination centres.
+The invitation may be from your local GP surgery inviting you to attend a GP-led vaccination site in your area, or from the NHS, inviting you to book an appointment (via the NHS National Booking Service) at one of the larger vaccination centres or pharmacy sites.
 You may receive an invitation from both – chose which is best for you.

 When will I get vaccinated?